OwenPauptit/OwenPauptit.github.io/CsPage.md

 ## C# Projects

 I decided in March 2020, that for my A level coursework a language like C# or Java would be more suitable.
 I chose C# due to my familiarity with visual studio from my experience with C++.
-I initially found the classes in C# confusing after programming for a few months in C++, so started off by created text-based programs that ran in the console.
+I initially found the classes in C# confusing after programming for a few months in C++, so started off by created [text-based programs that ran in the console](#text-based-programs).

-### Mastermind
+### Text-based Programs

+- **Mastermind**
 Mastermind is a game that involves the use of several colours (Orange, blue, red, green, pink, white and yellow).
 Four of these colours are chosen by the computer and placed in a random order.

 The player has ten guesses to find the order of the colours.
 Each time the player makes a guess, they are told how many are the correct colour and correct position, and how manya re the correct colour but incorrect position.
 For example...